Does Missing Sex Mean You Miss Them?

 Touch regulates stress.
 Familiar bodies become predictable sources of calm.

-That’s why physical intimacy can be harder to release than the relationship itself.
+That’s why physical intimacy is often harder to let go than the relationship itself.

 Craving familiarity is natural.